slevitre/ecard/README.md

 ## Work Experience 👩‍⚕️

-From optimizing team efficiency at the **University of Michigan** to closing outcome gaps for high-risk patients at **MediLodge of Taylor**, Sarah has a track record of professional excellence.
-Each role has been a stepping stone to the next, and you can see that growth in the resume.
+From optimizing team efficiency at the **University of Michigan** to closing outcome gaps for high-risk patients at **MediLodge of Taylor**, I have a track record of professional excellence.
+Each role has taught invaluable lessons, and you can see that growth in the resume.

 ## Education 🎓

-Sarah is an alumna of **Brigham Young University**, where she studied Dietetics, and completed her Dietetic Internship at **Priority Nutrition Care in Boston**.
-She's been consistently recognized for her academic performance.
+I am an alumna of **Brigham Young University**, where I studied Dietetics, and completed my Dietetic Internship at **Priority Nutrition Care in Boston**.

 ## Technical Skills 💻